Home Tips and guides Can You Switch Broadband Before Your Contract Ends?

 • You’re moving to an area not covered by the provider

-Ofcom, the UK communications regulator, requires providers to allow penalty-free exit for these reasons.
+ofcom, the UK communications regulator, requires providers to allow penalty-free exit for these reasons.
 You’ll need to give 30 days’ notice and may have to provide evidence supporting your claim.

 Consider Other Options